-A person who buys and sells weapons (operable firearms) is subject to obtaining a license as a federal firearms dealer if he/she is engaged in the business of selling firearms.
+A person has to obtain a license as a federal firearms dealer if he/she is engaged in the business of selling firearms, see an experienced firearms attorney.
 Title 18 U.S. Code §921 contains various definitions of engaging the business of selling / being a dealer, engaging in the business of manufacturing firearms, and exceptions to being engaged in such a business.
 An experienced firearms attorney can clarify these laws for you.

 Often, persons who casually make sales, or sell from their collections, become subject to licensing and federal criminal prosecution if they sell weapons, or “manufacture” weapons.
 “Manufacture” can include simply assembling legal weapons parts, which results in a completed weapon that an operable firearm.